 What is included on MBSR Course?

 - A day of mindfulness practice (held on a Sunday between week 6 and 7)

 - An orientation phone call prior to the course

 Excellent facilitator and course – life enhancing if not life changing.
 Anita

 What skills will I learn on the course?

-- How to savor life more;
+- How to savor life more

-- Cultivation of kindness, patience and acceptance;
+- Cultivation of kindness, patience and self acceptance

 Background of MBSR

 Mindfulness practice originated within Buddhism over 2,500 years ago as a way to reduce self induced suffering caused by the habitual ways we tend to react to our experience – i.e. how we attempt to cling to “pleasant” experiences and avoid or resist “unpleasant” experiences.